Pmtr is one of my many C projects. Back to the pmtr Github page.

 -

-to have one configuration file listing all processes to run
+a single configuration file lists the processes to run

 -